OliveScience/OliveScience.github.io/aboutme.md

 subtitle: Scientist & Avid Student
 ---

 Hello, and welcome to my humble site.
 I have spent the past 5 years of my life indulging my curiousity of the physical sciences.
 My  intention with this website is to share some of the topics that I explore.
-Currently my site is under some construction, and will be for a short time as juggle 2 jobs, school, and pursuing a higher career in science.
+Currently my site is under some construction, and will be for a short time as juggle 2 jobs, school, and make time for friends and family.

 As my site is coming together, please take a look as some other interesting palces on the internet.